 This is a guest article from Frank Apodaca.

-Family life, work life, social life—your busy life can make it challenging to relax and get the rest your body needs.
+Family life, work life, social life—your busy life can make it challenging to relax and get the rest you need.
 Without proper sleep, the body becomes sluggish and drained.
 Memory lapses become common, your mood swings, and your immune system struggles to fight off a simple cough.
-Your balanced diet is thrown off and you start seeking whatever sugar and empty calories will sustain you enough to get through yet another day.
+Your diet is thrown off and you start seeking whatever sugar and empty calories to get through another day.

 1. Squeeze and Relax